Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 Layouts
 ~~~~~~~

 As mentioned, there are elements that can hold other elements.
-These types of elements are all based on the ``Layout`` element.
+These types of elements are all based on the :py:class:`Layout <PythonScreenStackManager.elements.Layout>` element.
 That does not neccesarrily mean they are to be used as such, as certain elements function via other elements held within their base layout.
 Under the ``layouts`` entry you can configure various layouts.
 Any element defined directly under this must be a type of ``Layout`` element, otherwise it will not pas validation.

 For now, lets keep to the basics, and simply add ``my-button`` and ``my-icon`` to a layout element.
-The ``GridLayout`` element is probably the easiest element to work with in the YAML syntax.
+The :py:class:`GridLayout <PythonScreenStackManager.elements.GridLayout>` element is probably the easiest element to work with in the YAML syntax.
 It places all elements added to it in a grid, which can have its rows and columns set.
 However, it also allows for automatically setting the required amounts of columns or rows to fit in all added elements.
-For a ``GridLayout``, the elements can be added under ``elements``, and the elements to add can be directly referenced via their ``id``.
+For a ``GridLayout``, the elements can be added under ``elements``, and the elements to add can be directly referenced via their element id, as set via ``id``.
 As will be shown later, it is also possible to directly define elements within other elements.

 Considering the ``Icon`` will always be square, the ``Button`` needs more width to decently fit within the layout.
 For ``GridLayouts``, these can be set for rows and columns by setting ``row_sizes`` and ``column_sizes`` respectively.
 Say, the ``Icon`` will get about a quarter of the available width, and the ``Button`` will be given the rest.
 For this, the ``column_sizes`` can be set to ``[w/4, "?"]``.
-This introduces another important concept, ``DimensionStrings``.
-Generally, whereever dimensions are required, these strings can be used to calculate variable values.
+This introduces another important concept, :py:class:`DimensionStrings <PythonScreenStackManager.pssm_types.PSSMdimension>`.
+Generally, whereever dimensions are required, these strings can be used to set sizes relative to an element itself.
 Integer values are also possible, but will translate directly into a pixel value.
 By setting the first column size to ``w/4``, the element will give that column a size that equals a quarter of its own width.
 The second column is given the value ``"?"``.
 The ``"?"`` is a sort of placeholder value.
 They are mainly used in layouts, where there total weight is accumulated, and subsequently divided.
 For example, in this case, setting ``column_sizes`` to ``["?*0.25", "?*0.75"]`` or ``["?", "?*3"]`` will yield the same results.
 For the former, the total weight of ``"?"`` equals one, and the first column is given 25% of that, and the second one gets 75%.
 The same goes for the latter.

 .. important::

-  Any element property supporting dimension strings has at least these variables available:
+  Any element property supporting :py:class:`dimension strings <PythonScreenStackManager.pssm_types.PSSMdimension>` has at least these variables available:
    - ``W``, for the **full** screen width
    - ``H``, for the **full** screen height
    - ``w``, for the element's assigned width